How Gundogs Work

-Today we recognize eight different spaniel breeds, seven varieties of Land Spaniels with the Cocker Spaniel being the especially popular in the 1930's.
-The eighth variety is the only recognized breed of Water Spaniel we know in Australia today, the Irish Water Spaniel.
+Today we recognise eight different spaniel breeds, seven varieties of Land Spaniels with the Cocker Spaniel being the especially popular in the 1930's.
+The eighth variety is the only recognised breed of Water Spaniel we know in Australia today, the Irish Water Spaniel.

 References and Further Reading

 Hot off the Press!
 Jane has just published a book 'Gundogs Unveiled'.
 Information on our sister website: www.Rangeairevision.com

 "The Spaniel Separation Saga" by Jane Harvey was also published in Dog News Australia (Top Dog Media Pty Ltd Austral NSW) Issue 1, 2016 Page 10

 Gilbert Leighton-Boyce 'A Survey of Early Setters' Self-Published London 1985 ISBN 0-9510417-0-3 Pages 5 and ix.

 Edward C Ash, 'The Cocker Spaniel' published by Cassell and Company, Ltd, London, 1935 Chapter 1 pages 14 - 24.